 Where are screenings held?

-Work-in-Progress screenings are generally held in the Washington DC area (either Washington DC or Montgomery County, Maryland).
-Filmmakers and the general public are welcome to attend for a suggested donation.
-These screenings are made possible through the generosity of our sponsors, The Documentary Center at the George Washington University in Washington DC and We Are Takoma in Takoma Park, MD.
+Work-in-Progress screenings are usually held in Washington DC through a partnership with Documentary Center at the George Washington University in Washington DC.
 We also partner once per year with the Utopia Film Festival in Greenbelt, Maryland.

 The WIFV/Docs In Progress Documentary Roundtable is a small group session for filmmakers only and is held at Docs In Progress in Silver Spring, MD.